Artwork by Rafael Melendez

 Scrolling back and forth on the editor one day, he told her: “You see?
 Time’s spread out there in front of you like a highway map.
 You can point to any moment of it, and go there.
 Time is space, not flow.”
 When she argued that might be true of the past, but not the present, he growled: “Ah!
 But the present is not time!
 It is the incomprehensible condition of mortality!”

-He was born gloomy, destined to live unhappily forever after, but he perked up briefly, surprising everyone, when digital filmmaking came along.
+The director was born gloomy, destined to live unhappily forever after, but he perked up briefly, surprising everyone, when digital filmmaking came along.
 He had rejected the new technology from the outset as a gimmick, a toy, a distraction from the hard-earned truths of real filmmaking.
 But what finally drew him to it, he told interviewers, was that it gave him the layering he wanted.
 Everything—past, present, and imaginary—could happen at once, and viewers could choose what they wanted to look at, kill whomever they wished, destroy whole worlds on a whim.
 That was not exactly reality either, but it was closer to it than linear narrative, which led only to a half-truth, the whole one locked away in the unconscious like a kind of bogey-man.
 He hoped the digital world might set the bogey-man free, whatever the consequences.
 There was no storyline in it, he said, there were only video-gamelike choices, which, though also illusory, were what might give life a semblance of meaning.
 That was his rationale.
 Others saw it as a betrayal of principles.
 Time, for the generation of metacineasts, had been something whole, fixed, oppressive, absolute.
 It didn’t move and nothing moved in it, even though it was constantly on the boil.
 The only thing that moved was thought, but it had no place to go.
 One could only watch the soup bubble up and think about that.
 Digital tools, he argued, helped him think outside the bubbles.

 “Well, the world is full now of your egoistic bubble-heads, flooding the earth with their stupid little videos of each other,” she snapped, when he told her that.
 She’d made a lot of movies in the old way by then, and she wanted to go on making them.
 “The image has lost all value.
 Everyone’s a movie star.”